 An offshore company refers to a business which is incorporated outside the country where the investors reside.
 Labuan (officially referred to as the Federal Territory of Labuan) is a region of Malaysia, where foreign investors are welcomed to register their businesses set up as offshore companies.
 This particular location is one of the most important offshore locations available in Malaysia.
-Businessmen interested in company formation in Malaysia can receive assistance on this matter from ourteam of Labuan company formation experts.
+Businessmen interested in company formation in Labuan can receive assistance on this matter from our team of company formation experts.

 International company (IBC)